 Archerfish is a full-service production company founded by filmmaker Lindsay Blatt.
-With over a decade of experience in media, developing long- and short-form stories for domestic and international organizations, Archerfish creates visually engaging films with clarity and emotion for a wide variety of platforms.
+With fifteen years of experience in media, developing long- and short-form stories for domestic and international organizations, Archerfish creates visually engaging films with clarity and emotion for a wide variety of platforms.

 Lindsay produced the 2018 feature-length science documentary, The Most Unknown, for VICE/Motherboard, with funding from The Simons Foundation.
 The film follows nine scientists across the world as they search for answers to some of humanity’s biggest questions.
 Together, the physicists, astronomers, biologists, and neuroscientists explore unknown areas of each other’s work.
 Along the way, they stumble upon something fundamental about the nature of discovery: Why are seemingly unanswerable questions worth asking?
 Directed by Peabody Award-winning documentarian Ian Cheney and advised by legendary filmmaker Werner Herzog, the film premiered at CPH:DOX.